 See Monitor a migration.

-Exchange Web Services (EWS) provides access to calendars, contacts, and email data stored in a Microsoft Exchange server.
+Exchange Web Services (EWS) provides access to email, calendar, and contact data stored in a Microsoft Exchange server.

 Impersonation rights allow you to use the permissions associated with another user's Exchange account, instead of using the permissions associated with your own account.